How we earn our money

 Our Experience: What We Think About These Credit Cards

-As financial experts specializing in expat banking in Germany, we’ve tested over 100 financial products – including all the credit cards reviewed here.
-Our assessment draws on both hands-on usage and a thorough analysis of terms, customer experience, and suitability for non-German residents.
+As financial experts specializing in expat banking in Germany, we’ve tested over 100 financial products, including all the cards reviewed here.
+Our assessment draws on hands-on usage and an analysis of fees, repayment conditions, customer experience, and suitability for non-German residents.

-We found that American Express cards remain the most attractive option for users with high travel and lifestyle demands.
-The Platinum Card stands out for its unmatched insurance package, lounge access, and luxury credits – but only if you make full use of its benefits.
-For most expats, however, the Gold Card strikes the better balance between price and perks.
-The main downside remains limited domestic acceptance.
+We found that American Express cards remain attractive for users with high travel and lifestyle demands.
+The Platinum Card stands out for its insurance, lounge access, and travel credits, but only when these benefits justify its annual fee.
+For many expats, the Gold Card provides a more moderate balance between price and benefits.
+The primary drawback remains limited domestic acceptance.

 Conclusion